 Here are some of the comments:

-“Got a really nice sharpness in your choregraphy.”
+- “Got a really nice sharpness in your choreography.”

 The announcement of our mixed group’s first place win was the very end of the competition, so we just gathered outside as a group and celebrated.
 We got two shiny new trophies to bring home to the school, too!